 Iqlab’s Ghunnah lasts about two counts, which is the same as Ikhfa’s or Idgham’s.
 The idea is to maintain a consistent rhythm throughout your recital.

-Q3: What happens if Iqlab is followed by a “Baa” containing a Shaddah?
+Q3: What happens if Iqlab rule in Tajweed is followed by a “Baa” containing a Shaddah?

 The rule stays exactly the same.
 Even if the letter Baa (ب) contains a Shaddah, you must do the Iqlab (converting Noon to Meem with Ghunnah) for two counts before pronouncing the stressed Baa.